Fishing for bream and crappie sizzles in hottest summer months

 Finally, take advantage of one of nature’s great phenomena to catch bream this month.
 While the black cloud willow fly—or mayfly—hatches have usually passed, there will continue to be to be sporadic hatches through August.

-The presence of willow fly hatches can create some incredible topwater action for panfish.
-Both bluegills and shellcracker can be caught on top.
+The presence of willow fly hatches can create some incredible top water action for summer panfish.
+Both bream and shellcracker can be caught on top.
 A light fly rod with a floating line and small diameter mono leader is a combination difficult to improve upon for fishing around hatches.
-Combine this rig with a surface lure like the Accardo Spook—white preferably—or any of the smaller Betts bugs and a big bluegill or ‘cracker will provide quite a battle.
+Combine this rig with a surface lure like the Accardo Spook—white preferably—or any of the smaller Betts bugs and a big bream or ‘cracker will provide quite a battle.

 Crappie fishing in the extreme hot weather of August is not as simple as bream fishing.
 Gone are the days of spring when crappie hug the banks to spawn, and all that’s necessary to catch them is a pole and a bucket of minnows.
 Most crappie are now located offshore and require some specialized knowledge and equipment to catch.